Effective Edge Centrality via Neighborhood-based Optimization: Abstract

 \section{Abstract}

-Given a network $\G$, {\em edge centrality} is a metric used to evaluate the importance of edges in $G$, which is a key concept in analyzing networks and finds vast applications involving edge ranking.
+Given a network $\G$, {\em edge centrality} is a metric used to evaluate the importance of edges in $\G$, which is a key concept in analyzing networks and finds vast applications involving edge ranking.
 In spite of a wealth of research on devising edge centrality measures, they incur either prohibitively high computation costs or varied deficiencies that lead to sub-optimal ranking quality.

-To overcome their limitations, this paper proposes \algo, a new centrality measure for edge ranking that leverages the novel notion of the edge-wise random walk with restart.
-Based thereon, we present a linear-complexity algorithm for \algo approximation, followed by an in-depth theoretical analysis in terms of various aspects.
-Extensive experiments comparing \algo against six edge centrality metrics in graph analytics tasks on real networks showcase that \algo offers superior practical effectiveness without significantly reducing computation efficiency.
+To overcome their limitations, this paper proposes \algo{}, a new centrality measure for edge ranking that is formulated based on neighborhood-based optimization objectives.
+We provide in-depth theoretical analyses to unveil the mathematical definitions and intuitive interpretations of the proposed \algo{} measure from diverse aspects.
+Based thereon, we present three linear-complexity algorithms for \algo{} estimation with non-trivial theoretical accuracy guarantees for centrality values.
+Extensive experiments comparing \algo{} against six existing edge centrality metrics in graph analytics tasks on real networks showcase that \algo{} offers superior practical effectiveness while offering high computation efficiency.